• Skip to primary navigation

 Watch the recipe video below!

 Maple is the unsung hero of fall flavors, in my opinion.
 Pumpkin usually gets all the attention with its flavored syrup and latte and cold foam (all of which are delicious!).
-And a chai latte also gets its due come the cooler months, especially a dirty chai, but it’s time for the humble maple latte to really shine!
+I think it's time to change that!

 Ingredients for this recipe